 Rebekah Upchurch | James J. Kirchdorfer Golf Fellow

 (Please refrain from contacting the host facilities with questions pertaining to the Youth on Course Caddie Program)

 Caddying is a fun way to meet new people, work outside, and earn good money on your own schedule.
 You do not have to have work experience to join the caddie program, we'll help you learn what you need to know!
 All you need is a way to get to the course, a great attitude, good walking shoes, maybe some sunglasses, and access to a smartphone for booking your loops.
 Caddying also opens up opportunities for scholarships.

-Participating caddies will receive $50 per loop, plus an additional $500 for every ten loops completed.
+Participating caddies earn money for each loop they complete and get scholarship money for every ten rounds looped.
 The scholarship will be paid directly to the university or college the caddie will be attending, and will be carried over each year until the caddie enters college.
 The ten-loop count will also carry over from year to year and will not reset.

 Youth ages 14-18 with financial need can start saving early for college by in the Youth on Course Caddie Program.
-Participants earn $50 per round plus $500 into a college scholarship fund after every ten loops ($50 per loop).
+Exact funding for 2022 is to be determined.

-Members that become certified will then be available to caddie at any of the three participating sites - Big Spring Country Club, Big Spring CC at Harmony Landing, and Hurstbourne Country Club.
+Members that become certified will then be available to caddie at any of the participating sites: Big Spring Country Club, Big Spring Country Club - Harmony Landing Course and Hurstbourne Country Club.

 Restrictions: YOC members may not caddie at a participating club if they are also a member at that club.